willianantunes/willianantunes.com/content/blog/2022/03/2022-03-20-caching-jwks-using-redis-with-django.md

   - jwt
   - redis
 ---
 By the [end of the last article](https://www.willianantunes.com/blog/2022/03/validating-jwt-authentication-using-django-rest-framework/#next-steps-and-conclusion) about [Authentication with DRF](https://www.willianantunes.com/blog/2022/03/validating-jwt-authentication-using-django-rest-framework/), I described an issue we ran into: our application consults [the JWKS endpoint](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) all the time to validate a JWT.
-[The project](https://github.com/willianantunes/tutorials/tree/master/2022/03/authentication-django-rest-framework) I shared with the solution has this problem.
+The project I shared [here](https://github.com/willianantunes/tutorials/tree/master/2022/03/authentication-django-rest-framework) has this problem.
 [Django has a lovely cache abstraction](https://docs.djangoproject.com/en/4.0/topics/cache/), and recently, with version 4, it added [support for Redis](https://docs.djangoproject.com/en/4.0/topics/cache/#redis).
 So, to solve our problem, let's start configuring the development environment.

 ## Redis as compose service